eneliviu/Portofolio-1/README.md

 # Welcome to Purrfecto - the cat enthusiast' hub
-Purrfecto is an online hub where cat lovers (an dnot only) can share and enjoy images and videos of their beloved feline friends.
+Purrfecto is an online hub where cat lovers (an dnot only) can share and enjoy images (and possibly videos) of their beloved feline friends.
 The site aims to helping people of all ages across the world to connect and build-up a vibrant community.

 ## Main features
 The site has a standard structure with three content (Home, Gallery and Join-us) corresponding to index.hmtl, gallery.html and contact.html files in the project.
 Additionaly, the site has a confirmation page (see the Join-Us section below) associated to the likes.html file.

 All pages share a few common features such as:
 * Navigation bar
     - Fully responsive and identical on each page